Death on the Nile (1978 film): Plot

-Soon after, the crew pulls a small bundle from the Nile.
-The missing pistol is wrapped in Mrs. van Schuyler's stole, which has a small bullet hole.
-There is also a blood-stained handkerchief and a marble ashtray used as a weight.
-When Linnet's pearl jewelry is missing, Mrs. van Schuyler denies taking them.
-Soon after, the necklace is found on Linnet's body, causing Poirot to deduce Mrs van Schuyler "returned" them.
+A bundle is retrieved from the Nile, containing the missing pistol wrapped in Van Schuyler's stole, which has a bullet hole; a red ink-stained handkerchief; and a marble ashtray.
+When Linnet's pearl necklace is found to be missing, Van Schuyler denies taking it, when Poirot and Race discover the necklace back on Linnet's dead body, Poirot deduces Van Schuyler returned it.

-While Poirot and Race conduct their investigation, Louise Bourget is found dead, her throat slit with Dr. Bessner's scalpel, and a fragment of a banknote clutched in her hand.
+Bourget is found dead clutching a fragment of a banknote, her throat slit with Bessner's scalpel.
 Poirot deduces she saw the murderer exiting Linnet's cabin and extorted money for her silence.
-Salome Otterbourne claims she saw Louise's murderer and is about to tell Poirot and Race when she is shot through an open cabin door with Pennington's revolver, which is too large to have been used on Linnet.
+Salome is about to tell Poirot and Race she saw Louise's murderer when she is shot through the doorway with Pennington's revolver.

-Poirot gathers everyone in the saloon and reveals that Simon killed Linnet, with Jackie as his accomplice and the plot's mastermind.
-She pretended to shoot Simon, drawing attention to herself and ensuring Simon would be temporarily left alone while she was taken to her cabin.
-After running to Linnet's cabin and shooting her, Simon, returning to the saloon, shot himself in the leg, using Mrs. van Schuyler's stole as a silencer.
-He then replaced one of the empty cartridges with a new one, should the gun be found.
-Wrapping the gun in the stole, along with a marble ashtray and the supposed blood-stained handkerchief, he threw the items out the open window, into the Nile.
-Jackie later killed Louise, who was blackmailing Simon because she witnessed him enter Linnet's cabin, then killed Mrs. Otterbourne, who saw Jackie exiting Louise's cabin.
-The plan was that Simon would kill Linnet, inherit her money, and, at a later date, marry his old love.
+Poirot gathers everyone in the saloon and reveals that Simon killed Linnet, with Jackie as the mastermind; they had remained lovers all along.
+Jackie pretended to shoot Simon, drawing attention to herself and ensuring Simon would be left alone while she was taken to her cabin.
+After running to Linnet's cabin and shooting her, Simon returned to the saloon and shot himself in the leg, using van Schuyler's stole as a silencer.
+He threw the gun wrapped in the stole and the supposed blood-stained handkerchief with a marble ashtray into the Nile.
+He used another handkerchief on his leg.
+Jackie killed Louise, who was blackmailing Simon because she witnessed him enter Linnet's cabin, then killed Salome, who saw Jackie exiting Louise's cabin.
+The plan was for Simon to kill Linnet, inherit her money, and marry his old love later.

-When Simon claims Poirot has no proof, Poirot claims that the police can do a gunshot residue test known as a "moulage" test on both him and Jacqueline.
-Realizing they are caught, Jackie confesses and embraces Simon.
-Poirot suddenly realizes she has reclaimed her pistol, but cannot prevent her from fatally shooting Simon and then herself.
+Realising they are caught, Jackie confesses and embraces Simon.
+Too late, Poirot realises she has reclaimed her pistol and she fatally shoots Simon then herself.

-The passengers depart at the next port, and Poirot is congratulated for his work.